 The messages described a “family vacation” in Italy, the French Riviera, and Berlin.
 That summer, when Butler’s tour was finished, MacGuire asked to meet him again.

 On Aug.
-22, 1934, three days after Hitler officially became chancellor of Germany, Butler met MacGuire seated at a secluded table at his hotel restaurant.
+22, 1934, three days after Hitler officially became the Führer of Germany, Butler met MacGuire seated at a secluded table at his hotel restaurant.